Creditor Using Pressure

-When a Creditor uses unacceptable pressure, they then may be considered guilty of harassment,
+When a creditor uses unacceptable creditor pressure, they may therefore be considered guilty of harassment,

-- Phone Harassment – Speak to you phone provider about blocking calls.
+- Phone Harassment – Speak to your phone provider about blocking calls;

-- Threatening you for more money than is owed – Discuss this with Police.
+- Approaching you for more money than owed – Discuss this with Police;

-- Threatening behaviour in the public domain – Again discuss with Police
+- Intimidating behaviour in the public domain – Again, discuss with police;

-- Threatening court action and imprisonment against you, when it is not your debt – Speak with Licensed Insolvency Practitioner about legality
+- Threatening court action and imprisonment against you, when it is then not your debt – speak then with a Licensed Insolvency Practitioner about legality;

-- Multiple Debt collectors chasing the same debt – Speak with Licensed Insolvency Practitioner about legality
+- Multiple debt collectors chasing the same debt – speak then with a licensed Insolvency Practitioner about legality;

-- Disclosure of debt to others for leverage purposes – Speak with Licensed Insolvency Practitioner about legality
+- Disclosure of debt to others for leverage purposes – speak then with a licensed Insolvency Practitioner about legality.

 Creditor Court Action?

-A creditor can bring you to court to for an “Involuntary Formal Insolvency Procedure”.
-Normally, Bankruptcy follow this unless paid.
-Once you have been served with a Statutory Demand for a debt greater than £750 do not comply within 21 days, you are deemed Insolvent as far a court proceedings go.
+A creditor can bring you to court for an “Involuntary Formal Insolvency Procedure”.
+Normally, bankruptcy follows this unless paid.
+Once you have been served with a Statutory Demand for a debt greater than £750 and do not comply within 21 days, you are therefore deemed insolvent as far as court proceedings go.

-Every insolvency procedure aim is to maximise the interests of Creditors.
-In certain circumstances though, certain proceedings eliminate the debtor’s need to repay certain debts.
-The Creditor may challenge a bankruptcy claim and has the right to be heard in any bankruptcy filing though the debtor’s attendance at the hearing may not be required.
+Every insolvency procedure aims to maximise the interests of Creditors.
+However, in certain circumstances, certain proceedings eliminate the debtor’s need to repay certain debts.
+The Creditor may challenge a bankruptcy claim and has the right to be heard in any bankruptcy filing, though the attendance of the debtor at the hearing may not be required.

 - Firstly, pay the amount outstanding.

-- If you are unable to pay in full then do a deal.
+- If you are unable to pay in full, do a deal.

-- If your Creditor will not agree, speak to a Licensed Insolvency Practitioner for a more Formal arrangement.
-This may be a Creditors Voluntary Arrangement if a company or an Individual Voluntary Arrangement.
-Both are Legally Binding on Creditors once agreed.
+- If your creditor will not agree, speak to a Licensed Insolvency Practitioner for a more formal arrangement.
+This, therefore, may be a company’s Voluntary Arrangement if a company or Individual Voluntary Arrangement.
+Both, however, are legally binding on creditors once agreed.